fortenbt/smb3-eh/ghidra-loader/_posts/2019-08-20-ghidra-loader.md

 mapped in where at runtime.

 That being said, this loader could be made a little more generic by taking a configuration file that specifies all the banks and their virtual memory addresses.
-In that case,
+In that case, more work could be done to look at mapper specification in the INES header and parse which banks are permanent and which addresses are swappable.
+Or that information could be supplied as well in the configuration file.
+Using a configuration file like this could allow a fairly generic Ghidra loader to work with most games.

 ### Couldn't You Use Segment Registers with a Custom Processor?